cloudmobi/CloudmobiSSP/FAQ.md

 - If you are using a simulator: The simulator for debugging doesn’t install the iOS app store, meaning a click-through won’t properly lead to the app store.
 - The link or click-through URL of the advertisement itself could be invalid.
 In this case, please contact us via email ( sdk_support@yeahmobi.com ) to check it.

-3. Why is the error “Error:Error Domain=CTSDK:The slot XXXX and the slot for SDK initialization are not in the same app.
-Code=10005 "(null)” reported?
+3. Why is the error "Error: CTSDK: The slot ID XXX and the slot ID for initializing SDK don't belong to the same app." reported?

 - The slot IDs used in the title are not under the same app id.
 Please correct it (make the slot IDs under the same app id), or you can’t get ads.